populationgenomics/production-pipelines/README.md

 The workflows use Metamist as a source of FASTQ, CRAMs, and sample/participant metadata, and TOML configs for extended configuration (dataset and samples, Hail Batch parameters, Elasticsearch credentials, QC thresholds).

-To run Seqr Loader, there is a script called `main.py`, which can take configs as input, or be submitted with the analysis-runner:
+To run Seqr Loader, there is a script called `main.py`, which can take configs as input and should be submitted using the analysis-runner:

 ```bash
 analysis-runner \